Eye on the Market Week Ahead (as of market close 1/10/2020)

 Last Week's Headlines

-For the week ended November 9, there were 225,000 claims for unemployment insurance, an increase of 14,000 from the previous week's level.
-According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended November 2.
-The advance number of those receiving unemployment insurance benefits during the week ended November 2 was 1,683,000, a decrease of 10,000 from the prior week's level, which was revised up by 4,000.
+For the week ended January 4, there were 214,000 claims for unemployment insurance, a decrease of 9,000 from the previous week's level, which was revised up by 1,000.
+According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended December 28.
+The advance number of those receiving unemployment insurance benefits during the week ended December 28 was 1,803,000, an increase of 75,000 from the prior week's level.

 Eye on the Week Ahead